ryanamannion/scrape-google-query/README.md

 ```
 usage: scrape.py [-h] [--filetype FILETYPE] [--domain DOMAIN] num_docs save_dir query

+Scrape university codes of conduct from google search.
+Uses BeautifulSoup to scrape a list of pdf URLs from
+a google search looking for university codes of conduct.

 positional arguments:
-  num_docs              Number of docs to download
+  num_docs              maximum number of docs to download
-  save_dir              Where to save docs
+  save_dir              where to save docs
-  query                 Query string
+  query                 query string

 optional arguments:
   -h, --help            show this help message and exit
   --filetype FILETYPE, -f FILETYPE
-                        File extension to look for.
+                        file extension to look for.
 Do not include period. e.g. 'pdf'
   --domain DOMAIN, -d DOMAIN
                         Google domain to use.
 Defaults to .com